Second Macedonian War: Philip's invasion of Attica

 The Athenians, who were now besieged by Macedonian forces, sent an appeal to the Roman force in Corcyra.
 Gaius Claudius Centho was sent with 20 ships and 1,000 men to aid them.
 Philokles and his troops withdrew from Attica to their base in Corinth.
 In response to a request from Chalcidean exiles, Claudius led a surprise raid on the city of Chalcis in Euboea, one of the key Antigonid strongholds known as the 'fetters of Greece' and inflicting serious damage and heavy casualties.

 Philip rushed to Chalcis with a force of 5,000 men and 300 cavalry.
 Finding that Claudius had already withdrawn, he sped on towards Athens, where he defeated the Athenian and Attalid troops in a battle outside the Dipylon Gate and encamped at Cynosarges.
 After setting fire to the sanctuaries and tombs outside the city walls, Philip departed to Corinth.
 From there, Philip went down to Argos where the Achaean League was holding an assembly, which he attempted to bring onto his side in exchange for supporting them in their ongoing conflict with Nabis of Sparta, but he was rebuffed.
 Joining up with a force of 2,000 men brought by his general Philokles, Philip made a series of three unsuccessful assaults on Eleusis, Piraeus, and Athens and ravaged the territory of Athens.
 Then he ravaged the sanctuaries throughout Attica and withdrew to Boeotia.
 The damage to the rural and deme sanctuaries of Attica was severe and marks the permanent end of their use.

+Dardanians, Illyrians and Athamanians join the Roman side

 Philip spent the rest of the winter preparing for the Roman assault.
 He sent his young son Perseus with a force to prevent the Romans and Dardanians from advancing over the Šar Mountains into northern Macedonia.
 Philip had the settlements on the Sporades islands of Peparethos and Skiathos destroyed to prevent enemies using them as naval bases.
-The Macedonian army was gathered at Demetrias.
+The Antigonid Macedonian army was gathered at Demetrias.